 FAQs about the residency program:

 Why would I want to go to an arts colony?

 Residencies provide artists time and private space to do their work without interruption.
 During one month at the Saltonstall Arts Colony, residents are often able to complete at least 3-4 months worth of work.
+Our shorter, two-week residencies have an identical effect.
 There are minimal chores, and restricted visitor hours ~ all of which allows for maximum focus on the artists work.
 The colony is in a beautiful and inspiring setting of fields and wooded hills, approximately nine miles from downtown Ithaca.